Open on Sunday 12—17 Tensta konsthall

 Anna Stina Ulfström: anna-stina@tenstakonstall.se

-Book a tactile mobile tour of the fantastic exhibition Pulp I—IV with Shubigi Rao from Singapore, where stories from flooded libraries, voices from hidden manuscripts and banned books come to life through drawing, film, artist books and photography.
+Book a tactile mobile tour of the fantastic exhibition Pulp I–IV by Shubigi Rao from Singapore, where stories from flooded libraries, voices from hidden manuscripts, and banned books come to life through drawings, film, artist’s books, and photography.
+A tactile mobile tour is an interactive tour directly linked to the exhibition and inspired by the artworks.
+Together, we explore different materials, expressions, and methods.
+Tactile mobile tours can be booked for all ages and last approximately 45 minutes.

 Guided Tour